transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 - If you are still experiencing problems after the node is up, [check your node logs](/docs/blockchain?topic=blockchain-ibp-console-manage-console#ibp-console-manage-console-node-logs)  for errors.
 {: tsResolve}

-## Why is my smart contract installation failing with an error on my peer?
+## Why is my smart contract fail to install with an error on my peer?
 {: #ibp-v2-troubleshooting-sc-install}
 {: troubleshoot}
 {: support}